 So what does the mind, body, and spirit connection mean?

 Imagine that you’re on a tightrope.
 You’re walking across this thin rope with this bar in your hand and on either end there’s a bucket filled with water.
 On the left is your mind bucket.
-Your spirit in the right.
+Your spirit is on the right.
 As you’re walking across, the bucket on the left side begins spilling water out.
 Now, the left bucket weighs less than the right creating an imbalance.
 The bucket on the right side will begin to go down because it’s now heavier than the bucket on the left.
 As you move forward, your arms began to tire from this imbalance and now it’s wobbling on both sides.

-That bar is connecting one bucket (mind), the bar which is the body (you), and the other bucket (spirit) is now out of balance and out of whack because the body is trying to compensate for the mind bucket, losing it’s water and the spirit bucket pulling heavily to the right.
+That bar is connecting one bucket (mind), the bar which is the body (you), and the other bucket (spirit) is now out of balance and out of whack because the body is trying to compensate for the mind bucket, losing its water and the spirit bucket pulling heavily to the right.
 All of those things are now out of balance.
 In order for it to remain in balance, you need to tend to all of your buckets and yourself.
 So that one is connected to the other, but everything is in harmony and in balance, allowing you to walk across that tightrope without spilling any of your water.

 Benefits we all can use